Dariusz Dudek

-Dariusz Dudek (born 8 April 1975 in Knurów) is a Polish football manager and former player, currently in charge of I liga club Zagłębie Sosnowiec.
+Dariusz Dudek (born 8 April 1975) is a Polish professional football manager and former player, most recently in charge of I liga club Zagłębie Sosnowiec.

 Career

 Dudek is a former player of such a teams like GKS Katowice, Widzew Łódź, Odra Wodzisław Legia Warsaw, FC Vitkovice.
 Besides being a professional footballer, he served in the military, as a marine.

 He is the younger brother of former Liverpool and Real Madrid goalkeeper Jerzy Dudek.